microprediction/building_an_open_ai_network/docs/self_review.md

 Though I fear the book might sell about as many copies as there are contributors to the project, leading to a collapse in the secondary market and a forecasting regime change that would leave even the most nimble prediction supply chain in disarray.

-Either way, this book will eventually be hard to beat as judged by the ratio of accuracy to cost.
+Either way, on an accuracy to cost basis, this book will eventually be hard to beat.